gravitational/gravity/docs/6.x/hub.md

 on your own infrastructure.
 The end result will be an autonomous Kubernetes cluster with Gravity Hub running inside.

-Gravity Hub itself is packaged and distributed as a cluster image.
-Please [contact us](https://gravitational.com/gravity/demo/) to get a trial license key and the Gravity Hub cluster image.
+Gravity Hub itself is packaged and distributed as a cluster image, but you also need an Enterprise version of `tele` CLI tool.
+Please [contact us](https://gravitational.com/gravity/demo/) to receive a trial license key.

 As with any Gravity cluster image, you will also need a Linux server to install Gravity Hub.
 Assuming you have an enterprise version of `tele` CLI tool, pull